 To understand the changes in LFD sensitivity and detection of infectious individuals during the pandemic with successive variants, vaccination, a prospective study was conducted.
+The three LFDs tested were Acon Flowflex, Innova and Orient Gene.

 Paired LFD and PCR tests were collected from asymptomatic and symptomatic participants, across multiple settings in the UK between 04-November-2020 and 21-March-2022.